Pseudicius squamatus

 Pseudicius squamatus is a species of jumping spider in the genus Pseudicius that lives in South Africa.
-The spider was first defined in 2013 by Charles Haddad and Wanda Wesołowska.
-The spider is small, with a cephalothorax that is between 1.4 and 1.7 mm long and an abdomen that measures between 1.2 and 1.8 mm long.
-It has a dark brown carapace that has three narrow white stripes of hairs running down it and a pattern of a streak that terminates in a series of chevrons on the abdomen.
-It is the copulatory organs that most enable the spider to be distinguished.
-The female has a characteristic triangular depression in its epigyne.
+The spider was first described in 2013 by Charles R. Haddad and Wanda Wesołowska.
+The spider is small, with a forward section, or cephalothorax, that is between 1.4 and 1.7 mm long and, behind that, an abdomen that measures between 1.2 and 1.8 mm long.
+It has a dark brown top of its cephalothorax, or carapace, that has three narrow white stripes of hairs running down it and a pattern of a streak that terminates in a series of chevrons on the abdomen.
+It is the spider's copulatory organs that most enables it to be distinguished from others in the genus.
+The female has a characteristic triangular depression in its epigyne, the external visible part of its copulatory organs.
 The male has a series of black scales on the side of the cymbium near to the tip of its embolus.
 The species is named in recognition of those scales.